nikovaan/somewhere/README.md

 Everything here was 100% written by me.

-License: none of this is licensed for any kind of use by people who aren't me.
-TODO: change to GPL.
+License: none of this is currently licensed for any kind of use by people who aren't me.